mongodb/mongo-csharp-driver/tests/MongoDB.Driver.Tests/Specifications/change-streams/tests/README.rst

 #. ``ChangeStream`` must continuously track the last seen ``resumeToken``
 #. ``ChangeStream`` will throw an exception if the server response is missing the resume token (if wire version is < 8, this is a driver-side error; for 8+, this is a server-side error)
 #.
 After receiving a ``resumeToken``, ``ChangeStream`` will automatically resume one time on a resumable error with the initial pipeline and options, except for the addition/update of a ``resumeToken``.
 #. ``ChangeStream`` will not attempt to resume on any error encountered while executing an ``aggregate`` command.
 Note that retryable reads may retry ``aggregate`` commands.
 Drivers should be careful to distinguish retries from resume attempts.
-Alternatively, drivers may specify `retryReads=false` or avoid using a [retryable error](../../retryable-reads/retryable-reads.rst#retryable-error) for this test.
+Alternatively, drivers may specify ``retryReads=false`` or avoid using a `retryable error <../../retryable-reads/retryable-reads.rst#retryable-error>`_ for this test.
 #. **Removed**
 #. ``ChangeStream`` will perform server selection before attempting to resume, using initial ``readPreference``
 #.
 Ensure that a cursor returned from an aggregate command with a cursor id and an initial empty batch is not closed on the driver side.